CoulsonZhang/Travel_bot/README.md

 ### Travel_bot
+$ with natural language understanding and SQL database manipulation
+The_bot: the main conversation loop between bot and user.
+Other method import
+Natural: the natural languaage method file
+Responses: First round conversation.
+Basic functions defined in this file
+api_method: the functions related api are defined in this file
+nlu.md: the rasa intent identifier training data
+sql_method: the method related manipulation of Winetable.db

-$ with natural language understanding and SQL database manipulation Hi, this is my first travel adviser AI chat bot.
+Hi, this is my first travel adviser AI chat bot.

 I'm still working on it and try to improve its function.
 Working on:
-API interface for function and explore of SQL.
-Slot filling and negation to be explore

- To do: integrate the intent identifier with conversation bot
- To do: the database of country and convert of code.
-(This could be done with the code of syn)
+ To do: the contry code needed(?)
- Plan to support just CN & US
- To do: the sql database of wire for user to choose
  To do: the pure language hotel reservation recommend !!!
  Today begin